FlatFilers/demo-agent/src/documents/headlessDocument.md

 You can achieve a fully automated data exchange between systems in just three steps: `ingress`, `processing`, `egress`.

+## Things you can do here

+In a Headless use case, you a user would only use the UI if an automation needed some advice on how to proceed.

+This Space has been configured to automatically automatically process and show where your custom code may egress, but you'll need to mimic ingress.

+You can do that by importing [this inventory file](https://github.com/FlatFilers/flatfile-docs-kitchen-sink/blob/main/typescript/headless/inventory.xlsx).

+Watch all of the processing happen without further human intervention!

 ## Making this Space

 This Space has been configured to run as a Headless workflow.